Integrated Creative: Paper, pixels, and a real world POV thread together, fashioning brands to remember and be dazzled by.

 ✏️ David Mider 🔨 Ergo Experiential 🔨 MDR Creative 📷 Katrina Barber

-Misprint promoted and produced events throughout the years, but none were as high profile as our annual Beard & Moustache contest, which packed the Mohawk with thousands of attendees from around the world.
+Misprint produced events throughout the years, but none were as high profile as our annual Beard & Moustache contest, which packed the Mohawk with thousands of attendees from around the world.
 In fact, the format we created for our beard contest (funny, irreverent, boozy) was emulated around the country by facial hair enthusiasts and inspired its own distinctive movement, peaking on television with two seasons of IFC’s documentary series Whisker Wars.

 In addition to 21 printed issues, Misprint was also represented by screenprinted posters, merch and other ephemera including stickers, koozies, pint glasses, Christmas stockings and buttons.
 My creative work was recognized by the most respected design organizations in the field, including Print and Communication Arts, as well as an award with distinction from the Chicago Poster Biennial.